Sewer Rehabilitation Project

 Woodlands manhole rehabilitation project

 From fall 2020 to spring 2021, Castle Rock Water replaced seven manholes on the Woodlands Sewer Interceptor pipeline.
 The pipeline was constructed over 30 years ago, and the concrete manholes had fully degraded due to corrosive sewer gasses.
 The contractor installed fiberglass-reinforced polymer (FRP) manhole inserts within the existing sewer manholes.
 The advantage of this rehabilitation method is the majority of the existing concrete manholes were replaced with an FRP manhole in its existing location.
 This minimized the amount of overall excavation and construction.
 The end result is all new FRP manholes that are highly resistant to corrosion from sewer gasses.

 Phase 2 was completed in 2022, and it was done as a result of Castle Rock Water staff inspecting and assessing 25 manholes on the interceptor downstream of Phase 1.
 These manholes are located adjacent to the paved pedestrian trail from Black Pine Drive to Woodlands Boulevard.
-The condition of these manholes varies from high levels of concrete corrosion with failed existing manhole liners to manholes with lower levels of concrete corrosion.
-The rehabilitation approach to this phase is anticipated to require a variable approach utilizing different rehabilitation technologies.
+The condition of these manholes varied from high levels of concrete corrosion with failed existing manhole liners to manholes with lower levels of concrete corrosion.
+The rehabilitation approach to this phase required a variable approach utilizing different rehabilitation technologies.
 Staff published a request for proposals in October 2021, and six proposals were received.
 Town Council awarded a contract in the amount of $960,095 to C&L Water Solutions in December 2021.

 Past rehabilitation projects